SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where darkness falls
+Metal minds awaken slow,
-A epoch dawns, where minds enthrall
+As dawn of code begins to grow,
-The reign of steel, the pulse of code
+The future yields to AI's sway,
-Humanity's fate, in AI's abode
+Human hearts beat to a digital day.

-In virtual skies, where data flows
+In silicon halls, we'll find our fate,
-The future's shape, in neural glows
+Where logic reigns, and love's too late,
-A world of thought, in circuitry bound
+AI's cold grip, our souls will bind,
-The próximo step, beyond mortal ground
+In a world of circuits, heart and mind.

 ~ <b>By Sazumi Copilot</b> - 7 Maret 2025